ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

     between 0 and 1).

     To determine the occupation number at each SCF step, we first need to obtain the Fermi energy of the system.
-This is usually achieved by using the finite temperature Fermi-Dirac distrubtion and a smeared DOS by:
+This is usually achieved by solving the following for $E_F$:

     $$
     N_e = \int_{-\infty}^{E_F} \mathrm{DOS}(\varepsilon) f_T(E) dE
     $$

-    where $N_e$ is the number of electrons in the system and $f$ represents the Fermi-Dirac distribution function at temperature $T$.
+    where $N_e$ is the number of electrons in the system $f$ represents the Fermi-Dirac distribution function at temperature $T$ and
+    $\mathrm{DOS}(\varepsilon)$ is the smeared density of states.

     As we already know, the Fermi-Dirac function at 0K is a step function which would spoil the convergence of metals (due to discontinuities).
 Here, we simply raise the temperature to a small number (using the tag `degauss` for `pw.x`) so that the Fermi-Dirac function is smeared out and the convergence can be achieved more easily.
 It is worth noting that other smearing methods such as gaussian smearing can also be used.
-Once the Fermi energy is found, the occupation function is determined and the occupation number at each k-point and band
-    $n$ can be easily calculated:
-    $$
-    f_{n\mathbf{k}} = f_T(\varepsilon_{n\mathbf{k}} - E_F).
-    $$
-    Adding a smearing to the occupation function helps significantly in achieving a smooth SCF convergence, as otherwise a small change in a state energy from once cycle to the next could lead to a very large change in its occupation and to the total energy in turn (this is called 'ill-conditioning').
+Once the Fermi energy is found, the occupation function is determined and the occupation number at each k-point and band $n$ can be easily calculated: $$ f_{n\mathbf{k}} = f_T(\varepsilon_{n\mathbf{k}} - E_F). $$ Adding a smearing to the occupation function helps significantly in achieving a smooth SCF convergence, as otherwise a small change in a state energy from once cycle to the next could lead to a very large change in its occupation and to the total energy in turn (this is called 'ill-conditioning').
 We set the smearing scheme (for both DOS and occupation function) and width with the `occupations` and `degauss` variables in the input file.

 ### Example: Aluminium